gvwilson/sensibleadventures/nardica/nardica.md

 "*Ici.
 C'est a toi.*"

 A hatch popped open on the front of the maintenance bot.
-A slender manipulator arm,
+A slender manipulator,
 longer than Iffy's own arm but no bigger around than one of her fingers, unfolded to reach for the gray metal rectangle in Wales' hand.
 It looked like a miniature version of the heat exchangers that Mr. Mishra had been repairing the last time the *Guinevere* was in dock.
-As soon as the thought took shape in her head, a picture---no, more than that, a full-blown blueprint---materialized as well.
+As soon as the thought took shape in her head, a full-blown blueprint materialized as well.
 The heat exchanger belonged *there*, in the housing around the maintenance bot's tiny quantum core.
 Except it wasn't really a maintenance bot.